4wayhandshake/4wayhandshake.github.io/content/walkthrough/soccer.md

 ![soc-player](soc-player.png)

-:thinking: That page looks a lot like ``soccer.htb`` did, but with some extra menu items.
+🤔 That page looks a lot like ``soccer.htb`` did, but with some extra menu items.
 Having found a new subdomain, I'll perform directory enumeration on it:

 ![soc-player directory enum](soc-player%20directory%20enum.png)